Will-Hellinger/Latin-Client/readme.md

 ## Debugger Tool

-If you're developing a plugin or making changes to the code, you can use the debugger tool to reload modules and inject cookies into the browser.
+If you're developing a plugin or making changes to the code, you can use the debugger tool to reload modules, and inject tokens, spoof activity, and connect multiple clients together.
 To launch the debugger tool, run `python main.py --debugger` or `python3 main.py --debugger`.

 ## Contributing